AndreiSSLK/Steam_Auto_Purchase/README.md

 ## Why i made it

-Sometimes when I'm doing some tasks that are somewhat boring, or encounter a challange I'm curious if I could make a program that can solve that challenge.
+Sometimes when I'm doing some tasks that are somewhat boring, or encounter a challange I'm curious if I could make a program that can solve that.
 I do this to evolve my programming skills and to learn something from it.